krasoffski/lsgbc/README.md

 [![Build Status](https://travis-ci.org/krasoffski/lsgbc.svg?branch=master)](https://travis-ci.org/krasoffski/lsgbc)

 ## Objectivity
-In short words `lsgbs` is a command line interface for https://couponsfromchina.com/ which allows you to sort, include or exclude different types of items for best deal look up.
+In short words, `lsgbs` is a command line interface for https://couponsfromchina.com/ which allows you to sort, include or exclude different types of items for best deal look up.